GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

-Adding a dependency for a large amount of functionality may be ok, but avoid pulling in dependencies just to save a few lines of code, because every dependency of a library is a liability of both that library and that library's dependents.
+Adding a dependency for a large amount of functionality may be ok, but avoid pulling in dependencies just to save a few lines of code, because every dependency of a library is a liability of both that library and that library's consumers.

 Some specific notes about minimizing dependencies: